How to get eloped in New York City…

 One of my top tips for eloping is to ensure you get copies.
 It’s tres hard to get them from a different country once you’re back in the UK.
 Sort it out there and then and enjoy the first months of marriage without having to worry about all the document changes you have to make (again, should you wish to change your name).

 INVEST IN GOOD LUGGAGE FOR YOUR WEDDING DRESS.

-I love my wedding dress, but boy did I have a panic about getting it through the airport and to our hotel safetly.
+I love my wedding dress, but boy did I have a panic about getting it through the airport and to our hotel safely.
 If you’re planning on wearing a big dress, you can invest in special packing boxes to keep it safe.
 Personally, I used a cabin suitcase that I kept on me throughout the journey.
-Some serious deathstares to the officer who scanned it through security!
-Bar a few creases that came out when we got to the hotel, the dress travelled safetly and securly.
+Some serious death stares to the officer who scanned it through security!
+Bar a few creases that came out when we got to the hotel, the dress travelled safely and securely.

-I highly recomend going for a hard shell suitcase to keep it secure.
+I highly recommend going for a hard shell suitcase to keep it secure.
 Cost a little bit more, but worth the investment.

 PLAN SOMETHING SPECIAL.

 One of the must-do tips for eloping.
 Listen it’s your wedding day.
 Make it special.
 Just because you’re not doing it traditionally, doesn’t mean you can’t do it with a bang.
 Book a limo to take you to your venue, or plan a fabulous meal at a fine dining restaurant.
 We booked in at this amazing taco place, it was the perfect end to the day.
 The best thing about eloping is that you can do whatever you want.
 So make sure you do!

 DON’T FEEL BAD ABOUT IT.